Saemfany/Portfolio_TheLookEcommerce/TheLookEcommerce_SQL/README.md

 - The minimal difference in total orders across the top categories suggests consistent demand across these key clothing categories.
 - **Fashion Hoodies & Sweatshirts** could indicate a trend toward comfort-focused fashion, possibly linked to remote work or lifestyle changes.

-In conclusion, TheLook Ecommerce should continue focusing on these popular categories while also exploring new trends and seasonal demand to optimize sales.
+In conclusion, theLook eCommerce should continue focusing on these popular categories while also exploring new trends and seasonal demand to optimize sales.

 ### 4. What are the top 5 product name based on total orders in TheLook Ecommerce?
 **Query:**